Squarespace website builder review: pros and cons

 Show moreless

-That being said, Squarespace was found to be the second best website builder for small businesses.
-And if your small operation has big ambitions, then Squarespace could be your perfect pick it’s ideal for growth-focused businesses, and those that are looking to scale.
+That being said, Squarespace is the second best website builder for small businesses overall, behind Wix (read our full comparison of Wix vs Squarespace to learn more about how these two builders match up).
+But if your small operation has big ambitions, Squarespace could be your perfect pick it’s ideal for growth-focused businesses that are looking to scale.

 Swipe right to see more